 Our Board and management team greatly value the opinions and feedback of our shareholders and are committed to engaging with, and listening to, our shareholders.
-In 2020, we undertook an off-season shareholder engagement program focused on diversity, equity and inclusion, the Company's response to COVID-19 and covered other topics related to corporate governance and corporate responsibility/sustainability.
-This outreach was in addition to the ongoing dialogue among our shareholders and our Chief Executive Officer, Chief Financial Officer and Investor Relations team regarding our financial and strategic performance.
-This off-season we contacted shareholders representing over 70% of shares owned resulting in telephonic meetings with shareholders representing more than 40% of shares owned.
+We undertake regular off-season shareholder engagement program focusing on a range of topics.
+Our outreach is in addition to the ongoing dialogue among our shareholders and our Chief Executive Officer, Chief Financial Officer and Investor Relations team regarding our financial and operational performance.
+In response to our outreach, feedback has been positive with investors expressing appreciation for the opportunity for direct dialogue and engagement.